jitsi/jitsi/CONTRIBUTING.md

 We would love to have your help.
 Before you start working however, please read and follow this short guide.

+# Reporting Issues
+Before you open an issue on GitHub, please discuss it on one of our [mailing lists](https://jitsi.org/Development/MailingLists) and wait for a confirmation from one of the comitters.
+If you have that permission, please be as precise as possible.
+Mention the version of Jitsi you are using, your operating system and explain how the problem can be reproduced.

+Please note that issues that are reported against a version older than the current stable release will be closed without further investigation.

 # Translation
 Please go to our [translation website](http://translate.jitsi.org), which is a [Pootle](http://pootle.translatehouse.org/) instance that allows for easy